metal-stack/docs/docs/src/overview/networking.md

 The Routed VLAN Interface or Switched Virtual Interface (SVI) `iface vlan1001` is configured corresponding to the per-tenant VXLAN interface.
 It is attached to the tenant VRF.
 Remote host routes are installed over this SVI.
 The `vlan-raw-device bridge` is used to associate the SVI with the VLAN aware bridge.
 For a packet received from a locally attached host the SVI interface corresponding to the VLAN determines the VRF `vrf vrf3981`.

 The VXLAN interface `iface vni3981` defines a tunnel address that is used for the VXLAN tunnel header `vlxan-local-tunnelip 10.0.0.11`.
 This VTEP IP address is typically the loopback device address of the switch.
 When EVPN is provisioned, data plane MAC learning for VXLAN interfaces must be disabled because the purpose of EVPN is to exchange MACs between VTEPs in the control plane: `bridge-learning off`.
 EVPN is responsible for installing remote MACs. `bridge-arp-nd-suppress` suppresses ARP flooding over VXLAN tunnels.
 Instead, a local proxy handles ARP requests received from locally attached hosts for remote hosts.
 ARP suppression is the implementation for IPv4; ND suppression is the implementation for IPv6.
-It is recommended by Cumulus to enable ARP suppression on all VXLAN interfaces.
+It is recommended to enable ARP suppression on all VXLAN interfaces.
 Bridge Protocol Data Unit (BPDU) are not transmitted over VXLAN interfaces.
 So as a good practice bpduguard and pbdufilter are enabled with `mstpctl-bpduguard yes` and `mstpctl-portbpdufilter yes`.
 These settings filter BPDU and guard the spanning tree topology from unauthorized switches affecting the forwarding path. `vxlan-id 3981` specifies the VXLAN Network Identifier (VNI).
 The type of VNI can either be layer-2 (L2) or layer-3 (L3).
 This is an implicit thing.
 A VNI is a L3 VNI (L3VNI) when a mapping exists that maps the VNI to a VRF (configured in `/etc/frr/frr.conf`) otherwise it is a L2 VNI (L2VNI).

 ```bash
 # /etc/frr/frr.conf